storacha/piri/docs/setup/inspect-proof-set.md

 - View proof set status and verification history
 - Monitor your storage node's activity on the network

-Your proof set ID will be displayed in your Piri logs after successful storage operations.
+Your proof set ID can be found in your piri configuration file